anavarre/drucker/README.md

 --prod                Opinionated setup with all known performance best practices enabled.

+--create [sitename]   Creates an arbitrary docroot, vHost and corresponding database.

+--import [sitename]   Imports the database, files and codebase from the web container's import directory.

 --reinstall           Deletes the existing drucker codebase and database and reinstalls from the latest dev tarball.

 --delete [sitename]   Deletes an arbitrary docroot, vHost and corresponding database.

---import [sitename]   Imports the database, files and codebase from the web container's import directory.

 --tests               Runs the Ansible test suite.
 ```